EdgarRamirezFuentes/breakable-toy-cli-accounting/README.md

     - Get only one parameter
 - -a, --account: Specifies the account(s) that will be filtered in the balance report.
     - Get different accounts separated by space.
-- --full: Shows a the balannce of the root accounts and its subaccounts.
+- --full: Shows the balance of the root accounts and its subaccounts.

 #### Try it like this
 ```sh